Morgandri1/-DEPRECATED-Project-CopperHead/README.md

 <h1>how does it work?</h1>
 Copperhead uses shortcuts to change syntax, but comes with extra packages that I find absolutley necessary for most projects.

+<h1>Features:</h1>
+copperhead makes it easier to make TUI applications, starting with personalization. **all** textual functions include both a color, and text option. this lets you change the color to match everything.

 <h1>how to install?</h1>

 step 1: run setup.py (``python3 setup.py``)